 If you prepare your taxes yourself and make a mistake, you and the IRS can work things out.
 If you decide to do your estate planning by yourself, however, you will never know the results of your work – but your family will have to live with the results.

 What Is Proper Estate Planning?

 Our power to express our preferences is what good estate planning (or life planning), is all about.
-In my work as a trustee and executor, I’ve learned that the documents which provide me with detailed instructions are critical to avoid court involvement, to reduce administrative confusion and to know when our job is done.
+In my work as a trustee and executor, I’ve learned that the documents which provide me with detailed instructions are critical to avoiding court involvement, reducing administrative confusion and knowing when our job is done.

 Some of the DIY sites I visited have all of these documents for you, but only if you purchase their higher-end packages.
 Some offer limited attorney consultation; on one site, it was really a drop-down of questions with pre-written responses, not an actual conversation with an attorney.

 The advantage of using a DIY service is that you will have a plan, as quickly and cheaply as possible, and that may be better than having no plan at all.
 This is especially true regarding getting a will, power of attorney and advance health care directive.
 Those handle most emergencies for people who don’t own real estate or much else.